ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 and the "Tables" feature of Microsoft Excel ref?? use column formulas to avoid a common source of errors, the need to copy formulas as rows are added/deleted from a table.
-The Pyspread [PySpread] project uses Python as the formula language, which gives formulas access to thousands of Python packages.
+The Pyspread [PYSPREAD] project uses Python as the formula language, which gives formulas access to thousands of Python packages.
 A more radical approach is taken by
-Stencila [Stencila],
+STENCILA [STENCILA],
 a document system that provides ways to execute code that updates tables (an approach that is in the same spirit as Jupyter Notebooks
-[Pere2015]).
+[PERE2015]).
-Stencila supports a variety of languages including JavaScript, Python, and SQL.
+STENCILA supports a variety of languages including JavaScript, Python, and SQL.
-However, Stencila lacks features that spreadsheet users expect:
+However, STENCILA lacks features that spreadsheet users expect:
 (a) closely associating data with the calculations that produce the data and (b) avoiding considerations of data dependencies in calculations.

-This paper introduces SciSheets [SciSheets], a new spreadsheet system with the objective of delivering the power of programming with the simplicity of spreadsheets.
+This paper introduces SciSheets [SCISHEETS], a new spreadsheet system with the objective of delivering the power of programming with the simplicity of spreadsheets.
 The name SciSheets is a contraction of the phrase "Scientific Spreadsheet", a nod to the users